Run graph algorithms

 movieId pagerank0 1 0.0007761 3 0.0002002 6 0.0003683 47 0.0007074 50 0.000724

-# Copy user pagerank values to user nodesy = conn.execute( """ LOAD FROM user_df MERGE (u:User {userId: id}) ON MATCH SET u.pagerank = pagerank RETURN u.userId As userId, u.pagerank AS pagerank; """)
+# Copy user pagerank values to user nodesy = conn.execute( """ LOAD FROM user_df MERGE (u:User {userId: id}) ON MATCH SET u.pagerank = pagerank RETURN u.userId AS userId, u.pagerank AS pagerank; """)

 userId pagerank0 1 0.0008671 2 0.0001342 3 0.0002543 4 0.0009294 5 0.000151

-Query PageRank values in Kùzu
+Query PageRank values in Kuzu

-res1 = conn.execute( """ MATCH (m:Movie) RETURN m.title, m.pagerank ORDER BY m.pagerank DESC LIMIT 5 """)print(res1.get_as_df())
+res1 = conn.execute( """ MATCH (m:Movie) RETURN m.title, m.pagerank ORDER BY m.pagerank DESC LIMIT 5; """)print(res1.get_as_df())

 m.title m.pagerank0 Forrest Gump (1994) 0.0011551 Shawshank Redemption, The (1994) 0.0010992 Pulp Fiction (1994) 0.0010753 Matrix, The (1999) 0.0010064 Silence of the Lambs, The (1991) 0.000987

-And similarly, for the user nodes:
+And similarly, for the User

-res2 = conn.execute( """ MATCH (u:User) RETURN u.userId, u.pagerank ORDER BY u.pagerank DESC LIMIT 5 """)print(res2.get_as_df())
+res2 = conn.execute( """ MATCH (u:User) RETURN u.userId, u.pagerank ORDER BY u.pagerank DESC LIMIT 5; """)print(res2.get_as_df())

 u.userId u.pagerank0 599 0.0164011 414 0.0147112 474 0.0143803 448 0.0129424 610 0.008492